-The intervention of fault or negligence by the injured party, or by a third party, may moderate or exclude the liability of the defendant in accordance with the impact of such intervention in the causation of the damage.
+v.
+That the damage claimed has been provoked by the intervention of a third party or by a faulty or negligently behavior of the claimant.
+This may be invoke to either moderate or exclude the liability of the defendant in accordance with the impact of such intervention in the causation of the damage.

-11. What is the limitation period for bringing a claim?
+12. What is the limitation period for bringing a claim?

-The statute of limitation for bringing a claim based in the general torts regime of the Civil Code is one year.
+The statute of limitation to bring a claim based in the general torts regime of the Civil Code is one year.

 This limitation period starts to run from the moment that the injured party has knowledge of the damages suffered and knows the identity of the person liable for such damages.
 In the case of injuries, the case law tends to interpret this rule in a favorable way to the injured party, starting to count the limitation period from the moment when the injured party received the medical discharge.
 In the case of continuing damages, the case law has held that the prescription does not begin until the production of the definitive result.

-Additionally, this limitation period can also be interrupted as previously explained in question 5.
+This limitation period can also be interrupted as previously explained in question 6.

-12. To what extent can liability be excluded (if at all)?
+13. To what extent can liability be excluded (if at all)?

 The main specialty of torts liability compared to contractual liability is the absence of a prior obligational relationship between the agent that causes damage and the injured party.
-The obligation to repair the damage derives not from the breach of a contractual obligation but from the existence of an unlawful act or omission (faulty or negligent) that causes a damage to others.
+The obligation to repair the damage derives not from the breach of a contractual obligation but from the existence of an unlawful act or omission (fault or negligent) that causes a damage to others.
 The case law regarding the exclusion of torts liability is very minor in our country.
 The doctrine is divided between the authors who consider that torts liability cannot be excluded as it is derived from the mandatory nature of article 1902 CC and those who do not see any legal inconvenience in excluding torts liability, based on the validity of the covenants of exoneration and limitation of liability.
 In our opinion, applying by analogy to tort liability the principle of validity of covenants of exoneration and limitation of contractual liability can pose many difficulties.

-13. Does the law imply any terms into B2B or B2C contracts which could impose liability in a situation where a product has caused damage?
+14. Does the law imply any terms into B2B or B2C contracts which could impose liability in a situation where a product has caused damage?
 If so, please summarise.

-Under Spanish Contract Law, anyone who during the performance of its obligations incurred in fraud or negligence, and anyone who contravenes any terms of a contract is subject to compensation for damages.
+Under Spanish Contract Law, anyone who during the performance of its contractual obligations incurred in fraud, negligence, or delay, or in any other way contravenes any terms of the contract, is subject to compensation for damages.